ristopherCh/techboost-deploy-front/README.md

 # TechBoost
 ### This project is in progress!
-Check back May 15 for a completed version.
+Check back in late May 2023 for a completed version.